 In addition, there are circumstances in which employers can inquire about an applicant’s experience – for example, when the job involves a commission – however, they are still explicitly prohibited from seeking information related to salary, wages, and/or earnings.
 Employers are still allowed to look into non-salary-related information when it comes to any and all positions, as long as they make it clear that salary history should not be disclosed, and if salary history is accidentally or otherwise disclosed during that inquiry, the employer must take steps to ensure that it is not considered in determining compensation for that applicant.

 The law was passed in an effort to fill in gaps with respect to the state Equal Pay Act, which addresses how employers can and cannot justify pay disparities between employees who perform substantially similar work.
 The Act failed to address inquiries into benefits and compensation.

 As a result of the new law, employers will need to revise not only their hiring practices but their employee/HR manuals as well in order to ensure that they are not violating the new law.

 Contact Our Marlton and Red Bank, New Jersey Employment Law Attorneys

-The experienced attorneys of McOmber & McOmber, P.C. provide knowledgeable employment law advice and representation to employers, employees, job applicants, and others involved in employment law issues.
-Contact our office today to find out more about New Jersey’s new law or any other employment law matter.
+The experienced attorneys of McOmber McOmber & Luber, P.C. provide knowledgeable employment law advice and representation to employers, employees, job applicants, and others involved in employment law issues.
+Contact our Red Bank, Newark or Marlton office today to find out more about New Jersey’s new law or any other employment law matter.